 How Did Humanism Affect Paintings During the Renaissance?

-Humanism affected paintings during the Renaissance as painters started to portray more lifelike, realistic, and humanistic subjects with emotions.
+Humanism affected paintings as painters started to portray more lifelike, realistic, and humanistic subjects with emotions.

-Artists become natural and realism lovers 😘.
-They started focusing on realism instead of depicting heaven from the Earth 🌍.
+Artists become natural and realism lovers as they started focusing on realism instead of depicting heaven from the Earth.
+Artists studied human anatomy and nature to create lifelike figures with accurate proportions.

-While religious themes remained important, there was a growing interest in secular topics, like portraits of patrons, scenes of daily life, and civic pride.
+Painters started to focus on individual values to give their portraits a lifelike feel.
+However, religious themes remained important for many, but the interest in secular topics grew, like portraits of patrons, scenes of daily life, and civic pride.

 Notable Artists Affected by Humanism

-Here is the list of some most famous artists during the age of the Renaissance due to the Humanism effect.
+Here is the list of some of the most famous artists during the age of the Renaissance due to the Humanism effect.

 - Leonardo da Vinci: Paintings like The Last Supper